Xiaomi Redmi Pro

 If you want great looking bokeh pictures on a budget, the Redmi Pro delivers.
 Closer examination reveals less than perfect edges around the in-focus objects, but you do have to look carefully.
 Most importantly, the live view lets you get really creative, and it’s possible to take some really fantastic pictures using the Redmi Pro.
 It’s a fun, very easy to use feature.

-In comparison, bokeh pictures taken with the Huawei P9 and iPhone 7 Plus are of a higher quality, but remember the Redmi Pro costs a third of the price.
+In comparison, bokeh pictures taken with the Huawei P9 and

 You’ll be happy with the images it takes during the day.
 It adores sunny days, and captures blue skies vividly, but is a little less competent in low-light due to an f/2.0 aperture.
 The phone has an excellent HDR mode, a panorama mode, and a basic manual mode where ISO and white balance can be adjusted.